senekor/buenzlimarks/docs/arc42/01_introduction_and_goals.md

 - Availability: The UX during offline use is of the highest possible quality.
 - Efficiency: The self-hostable backend server is resource efficient to enable deployment on cheap hardware like a raspberry pi.
-- Extensiblilty: The system is easily extensible to store information beyond simple website links as well as provide more UI customization capabilities.
+- Extensibility: The system is easily extensible to store information beyond simple website links as well as provide more UI customization capabilities.

 ## Stakeholders